paradoxical95/ObsidianNotes/Linux Basics for Hackers - Notes.md

 		-- Some Linux servers use BIND (*Berkeley Internet Name Domain*)  which is just a fancy name for DNS.

 **Changing your DNS Server :**
-	Edit a file stored in '/etc/resolv.conf'.
+	Edit the file  '/etc/resolv.conf'.
 There you will see the domain, search & nameserver fields.
 Swap the values here to switch your DNS server.
 	Other method to do the same (although this cleanly overwrites the file's content) -> `$ > echo "nameserver 8.8.8.8" > /etc/resolv.conf`